Multi-particle localization for weakly interacting Anderson tight-binding models: The multi-particle multi-scale analysis scheme and the Wegner bounds

-In our earlier work \cite{E12} such as in other previous papers in the multi-particle localization theory \cites{CS09b,BCSS10} the above notion was crucial in order to prove the Wegner estimates for pairs of multi-particle cubes via Stollmann's Lemma.
-It is plain \cite{E12} Section 4.1, that sufficiently distant pairs of fully interactive cubes have disjoint projections and this fact combined with independence is used in that case to bound the probability of an intersection of events relative to those projections.
-The multi-particle multi-scale induction step of the multi-scale analysis of the present text mostly overlap with the previous paper \cite{E12}.
+In our earlier work \cite{E12} as well as in other previous papers in the multi-particle localization theory \cites{CS09b,BCSS10} the above notion was crucial in order to prove the Wegner estimates for pairs of multi-particle cubes via the Stollmann's Lemma.
+It is plain (cf. \cite{E12}, Section 4.1), that sufficiently distant pairs of fully interactive cubes have disjoint projections and this fact combined with independence is used in that case to bound the probability of an intersection of events relative to those projections.
+There is a significant overlap of the induction step of the multi-scale analysis of the present text with its counterpart in our earlier paper \cite{E12}.